iamarcel/second-brain/src/site/notes/4 Archive/Notes/Awakening From the Meaning Crisis - John Vervaeke.md

-The epiphany 30-40% of people describe, what makes them feel like they "finally saw what reality is like" and permanently increased their sense of making sense of the world&#x2014;thereby increasing their happiness, is a sense of connectedness or anagoge; a feeling that everything is a whole.
+The epiphany 30-40% of people describe, what makes them feel like they "finally saw what reality is like" and permanently increased their sense of making sense of the world—thereby increasing their happiness, is a sense of connectedness or anagoge; a feeling that everything is a whole.